Make healthy lifestyle choices

 Taking the group of pain relief medicines called ‘non steroidal anti inflammatory drugs’ (NSAIDs) can be harmful to your kidneys.
 Examples include ibuprofen, diclofenac and celecoxib.
 These medicines reduce the blood supply to your kidneys.

-- If you are taking medicines for blood pressure or heart problems such as diuretics (water tablets), ACE inhibitors and ARBs (angiotensin II receptor blockers or sartans), do not use NSAIDs for pain relief.
+- If you're taking medicines for blood pressure or heart problems, eg, diuretics (water tablets), ACE inhibitors and ARBs (angiotensin II receptor blockers or sartans), don't use NSAIDs for pain relief.
 When taken together, these medicines are very harmful to your kidneys.
 Ask your doctor or pharmacist for other medicines for pain relief.

 - Before buying NSAIDs for pain relief, check with your pharmacist whether these are safe for you.
 Read more about the risks of NSAIDs.